AnoopSharma08/Inventory-Management-Dashboard-Excel/README.md

 •	DAX (KPI Calculations and Measures)
 ## Business Value
 This dashboard helps organizations improve inventory visibility, reduce stock shortages, and make data-driven decisions.
 It minimizes manual effort and enhances operational efficiency, making it valuable for roles in data analytics, business intelligence, and operations management.
+## Question (KPIs)
+•	What is the current inventory level across all stores?
+•	How much stock has been received vs dispatched?
+•	What percentage of inventory is currently available?
+•	Which products are at risk of stockout?
+•	Which stores have the lowest inventory levels?